-If you’re unable to make your car payments and don’t wish to refinance, you may be wondering how to transfer a car loan.
+If you’re unable to make your car payments and don’t wish to refinance or modify your loan, you may be wondering how to transfer a car loan.
 Some lenders allow it, although there are requirements the person taking over the loan for you will need to meet.
 Some lenders don’t allow it at all, so you’ll need to check before moving forward.
 If you’re wondering how to complete a car loan transfer, read on to learn more from Green Light Auto Credit.

 Before you can transfer your auto loan, you’ll need to find someone near St. Charles who meets the following criteria: